Compile7/compile7.github.io/content/how-to-create-protected-routes-in-react/index.md

 };
 export default Protect;
 ```

-Lets use this Protect component in the App.js,modify the private route as following:
+Let's use this `Protect` component in `App.js` to modify the private route as follows:

 ```js
 <Route
 path="/private"